FAREWELL NEW ZEALAND

 Singapore at night-time.
 Seen only through the aircraft window.
 Maybe while in transit, it would be a good idea to stay here for a day or two?
 (Photo: Pexels)

 The next flight begins.
 Singapore to London.
 I sit somewhere in the deeper part of the aircraft.
 My neighbor is a charming Englishman.
 The two-seat row behind us is entirely free.
 I give him a sign, I want to move there.
 He nods.
-The next thirteen hours or so we both have very comfortable travel conditions with additional pillows and blankets.
+For the next thirteen hours or so, we both have very comfortable travel conditions with additional pillows and blankets.
 I think I slept for some hours.
 After that, I just rested comfortably on blankets and pillows, with my eyes open (it was already daylight in New Zealand).
 For the last week or so, it was my first real rest time.
 I needed, however, to sleep – in Europe, it was the nighttime.
 I asked a flight attendant to give me some whiskey.
 Two shots or more.
 She looked at me with a bit, weird face.
 I said I was in New Zealand.
 I have a jet lag.
 She smiled.
-Yeah, yeah she said and poured my glass richly.
+Yeah, yeah, she said and poured my glass richly.
 It was enough to put me asleep for the next hour or so.
 My Singapore to London flight gave me the comfort I lacked for past days.

 As we land at Heathrow, the sun was just rising.
 With only a few clouds in the sky, the views were amazing.

 London in the morning hour.
 (Photo: Pexels)